jasprcodess/RoVibe-Roblox-MCP/README.md

 ## Quick Setup

-1. Download the latest release for your OS from [Releases](https://github.com/jasprcodess/RoVibe-Roblox-MCP/releases)
+1. Download the latest release for your OS
 2. Run it
 3. Restart Roblox Studio and your AI client